 Security and Compliance: Depending on the industry and country in which you operate, you may need to adhere to certain security and compliance regulations.
 These won’t change if your team is working remotely.
 Microsoft Teams is built on the Office 365 hyper-scale, enterprise-grade cloud, so it has advanced security and compliance capabilities built-in.
 It’s also HIPAA (the US Health Insurance Portability and Accountability Act) compliant.
 For voice Voice in Teams offers compliance with all major security standards, survivability and quality of service, and can deliver guaranteed voice functions across the enterprise network, even in adverse conditions.
 Voice recording and a host of add-on voice functionality is also available.

 Manager Communication: Work from home has many benefits, but it can also take some adjustment.
 Brief managers on the importance of proactively checking-in with their team.
 A short daily group conference, or one-to-one catch ups keep teams connected, collaborating and on-track.
 Managers must also lead by example.
 For your work from home policy to be successful, employees must see it being actioned from the top down.
 Managers should also quickly provide feedback when standard work from home issues: dogs barking, doorbells ringing, wearing PJs or ball caps occur before they become a cultural nuisance.

 Precautionary measures against any business risk make sound moral and business sense.
 I hope this proves a useful guide to quickly and cost effectively protect your employees, your customers and your business.

-Dawn-Marie Elder is COO at TelAgility.
-SIPPIO is a TelAgility product.
+Dawn-Marie Elder is COO at SIPPIO.
+Voice in Teams is a SIPPIO product.